 2.8.5.1 The emergence of OTTs has been driving growth, connecting people, and advancing innovation in the global economy.
 OTTs are reshaping and expanding the entire communications ecosystem, while also providing social and economic benefits to consumers worldwide and the global economy.

-2.8.5.2 At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including inter alia, the competitive environment, the level of regulatory exposure, the level of substitutability between OTTs and traditional telecom services and the interconnection between OTTs and public networks.
+2.8.5.2 At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including developing a better understanding of how policies can mobilize OTTs for sustainable development.

 Some experts were of the view, consistent with existing ITU texts, that OTTs strengthen ubiquitous connectivity and provide social and economic benefits to consumers worldwide and the global economy.
 They noted that several Study Groups are studying OTTs and highlighted that Plenipotentiary Resolution 206 (Rev. Dubai, 2018) and ITU-T Recommendation D.262 establish the consensus of ITU membership on OTTs by providing a comprehensive policy framework for consideration of OTTs, including inter alia competition, cooperation, consumer benefits and protection, and innovation.
 They also noted that ITU-T Rec.
 D.262 already serves as a foundation Recommendation for other ITU-T text.